Favellangel/RPGUnreal/README.md

-# RpgUnrealBP
+# prototype RpgGame

-Simple implementation of an RPG game.
-(In the source folder there is a video showing the game interface) This project was split into 3 conditional systems and components.
+Simple RPG prototype.
+(There is a video in the source folder showing the game interface) This project was split into 3 conditional systems and components.

 1 inventory system.
 It includes